 Anticipating delivery of the laboratories equipment and realizing the need for space, School was allocated a building in H-12 Campus of NUST in 2008 and SMME was also partly moved to the new location.
 In parallel to the construction of building, installation of lab equipment was started.
 Meanwhile, planning for launching of Mechanical Engineering at undergraduate and Industrial & Manufacturing Engineering at postgraduate levels was undertaken.
 The approval of the curriculum was obtained from the Academic Council in 2008.

-In August 2009, Dr Abdul Ghafoor was appointed as new head of the School and fully established in H-12 campus of NUST.
-From October, same year with the induction of 40 undergraduate students of Mechanical Engineering and 13 postgraduate students of Industrial & Manufacturing Engineering, SMME became fully functional.
+In August 2009, Dr Abdul Ghafoor was appointed as new head of the School.
+Same year school started functioning in H-12 campus of NUST.
+From September 2009, first batch of 40 undergraduate students of Mechanical Engineering and 13 postgraduate students of Industrial & Manufacturing Engineering, joined the School and a dream of an institute for full support to the community and industry became a reality.

-During last three years, a lot of activities have been started in the School on different fronts.
-The School has added more programs and renamed some the old with the market demand outside.
-SMME has four degree awarding departments that include Department of Mechanical, Department of Design and Manufacturing, Department of Robotics and Artificial, and Department of Biomedical engineering.
+During last seven years, a lot of activities have been started in the School on different fronts.
+The School has added more programs and renamed some with the market demand outside.
+SMME has four degree awarding departments that include Department of Mechanical, Department of Design and Manufacturing, Department of Robotics and Artificial, and Department of Biomedical Engineering and Sciences.
 The School offers undergraduate program in Mechanical Engineering and Postgraduate programs in Mechanical, Design and Manufacturing, Robotics and Intelligent Machine and Biomedical Engineering and Sciences.
 The school faculty is actively engaged in academic and industrial research.
-As of today, the School has a population of 347 undergraduates and 221 postgraduates including 11 PhD students which are taught by world class faculty.
+As of today, the School has a population of 500 undergraduates and 533 postgraduates including 35 PhD students.
+The School has world class laboratories and faculty strength of 50 with more than 35 PhDs qualified from worlds’ leading universities.